 Do your kids like to have a holiday space that’s all their own to decorate?
-A miniture kids’ tree is a great way to deck the halls without going overboard, while also working some seasonal craft activities in to the schedule!
+A miniature kids’ tree is a great way to deck the halls without going overboard, while also working some seasonal craft activities into the schedule!

 Forgoing a new set of storebought balls or wooden garlands, we made this set of brightly colored paint-dipped ornaments, and they became instant favorites.
 Paired with twinkling lights and our DIY felt garland, the kids’ tree emanates the warmest handmade-holiday vibes – just from a couple of simple projects that came together so quickly and easily!

 These festive DIY clay ornaments look tres chic hanging on the tree, but they’re also a great simple clay project for kids.
 The clay portion doesn’t require much more work than rolling with hands and simple cutting.
 Younger kids may need a little help making a hole and threading it to hang, but other than that they’ll find it easy to achieve a cool-looking set of homemade keepsake ornaments.

 To make your own paint-dipped ornaments you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains either our own printable products, or Woodpeckers Crafts, Etsy, Blick Art Materials, and/or Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*

 - Polymer clay (we used silver Sculpey) air-dry clay, or similar

 - Acrylic paint